 You can also visit Golden Hill Nurseries in person and browse our entire range at your leisure.
 Unlike many other nurseries and garden centres, we produce well over 80% of the plants we sell.
 On some occasions, we may need to order certain stock from selected third parties but most of our stock is grown and nurtured here at Golden Hill.
 Also Bedding Plants, Basket Plants and Vegetable Plants available in season.

 Please come and visit the nursery.
-We are open 7 days a week most of the year (see FAQs for opening hours).
+We are open 6 days a week for most of the year closed Sundays from August to March (see FAQs for opening hours).
 You are welcome to collect your orders from the nursery, a few days notice would be greatly appreciated.
 If you are calling for specific plants ring to check availability before you travel.
 Thank you.

 We welcome group visits from Clubs, Horticultural Societies and other organisations for nursery tours by prior arrangement.
 For more information please call our office on 01622 833218.